aliyun/terraform-provider-alicloud/website/docs/r/db_instance.html.markdown

 -> **NOTE:** Because of data backup and migration, change DB instance type and storage would cost 15~20 minutes.
 Please make full preparation before changing them.

 -> **NOTE:** `zone_id_slave_a` and `zone_id_slave_b` can specify slave zone ids when creating the high-availability or enterprise edition instances.
 Meanwhile, `vswitch_id` needs to pass in the corresponding vswitch id to the slave zone by order (If the `vswitch_id` is not specified, the classic network version will be created).
 For example, `zone_id` = "zone-a" and `zone_id_slave_a` = "zone-c", `zone_id_slave_b` = "zone-b", then the `vswitch_id` must be "vsw-zone-a,vsw-zone-c,vsw-zone-b".
 Of course, you can also choose automatic allocation , for example, `zone_id` = "zone-a" and `zone_id_slave_a` = "Auto",`zone_id_slave_b` = "Auto", then the `vswitch_id` must be "vsw-zone-a,Auto,Auto".
 The list contains up to 2 slave zone ids , separated by commas.

+### Block db_cluster_ip_array

+The db_cluster_ip_array mapping supports the following:

+* `security_ips` - List of IP addresses allowed to access all databases of an instance.
+The list contains up to 1,000 IP addresses, separated by commas.
+Supported formats include 0.0.0.0/0, 10.23.12.24 (IP), and 10.23.12.24/24 (Classless Inter-Domain Routing (CIDR) mode. /24 represents the length of the prefix in an IP address.
+The range of the prefix length is [1,32]).
+* `db_instance_ip_array_name` - (Optional) The name of the IP address whitelist.
+Default value: Default.

+-> **NOTE:** A maximum of 200 IP address whitelists can be configured for each instance.
+* `db_instance_ip_array_attribute` - (Optional) The attribute of the IP address whitelist.
+By default, this parameter is empty.

+-> **NOTE:** The IP address whitelists that have the hidden attribute are not displayed in the ApsaraDB RDS console.
+These IP address whitelists are used to access Alibaba Cloud services, such as Data Transmission Service (DTS).
+* `security_ip_type` - (Optional) The type of IP address in the IP address whitelist.
+* `whitelist_network_type` - (Optional) The network type of the IP address whitelist.
+Default value: MIX.
+Valid values:
+  - Classic: classic network in enhanced whitelist mode
+  - VPC: virtual private cloud (VPC) in enhanced whitelist mode
+  - MIX: standard whitelist mode

+-> **NOTE:** In standard whitelist mode, IP addresses and CIDR blocks can be added only to the default IP address whitelist.
+In enhanced whitelist mode, IP addresses and CIDR blocks can be added to both IP address whitelists of the classic network type and those of the VPC network type.
+* `modify_mode` - (Optional) The method that is used to modify the IP address whitelist.
+Default value: Cover.
+Valid values:
+  - Cover: Use the value of the SecurityIps parameter to overwrite the existing entries in the IP address whitelist.
+  - Append: Add the IP addresses and CIDR blocks that are specified in the SecurityIps parameter to the IP address whitelist.
+  - Delete: Delete IP addresses and CIDR blocks that are specified in the SecurityIps parameter from the IP address whitelist.
+You must retain at least one IP address or CIDR block.

 ## Attributes Reference